How to use my mail server to send and receive emails in Odoo¶

 If you use Odoo Online or Odoo.sh, We do recommend to redirect incoming messages to Odoo’s domain name rather than exclusively use your own email server.
 That way you will receive incoming messages without delay.
 Indeed, Odoo Online is fetching incoming messages of external servers once per hour only.
 You should set redirections for all the email addresses to Odoo’s domain name in your email server (e.g. firstname.lastname@example.org to email@example.com).

-Then go toto customize the aliases (mail.catchall.alias & * mail.bounce.alias*).
+Then refresh your screen and go toto customize the aliases (mail.catchall.alias & * mail.bounce.alias*).